surikbs/CertifiedKubernetesSpecialist-CKS/01. ClusterSetup/README.md

 If you are using any kind of GUI interfaces for kubernetes, make sure that you keep them secure.

 ## Verifying Kubernetes Platform Binaries
+kubernetes provides checksum files for their binaries.
+The checksum  contains a hash calculated from the contents of a valid binary file.

+# Revisit
+- NetworkPolicies
+- CIS Benchmarks
+- Ingress tls
+- Secure GUI tools
+- Verify Binaries